bhuvandeep-achar/HandsmenThreads-Salesforce/README.md

 Copy
 Edit
 sf force:user:permset:assign -n Permission_Platform_1
-Test flows, triggers, and batch jobs from UI or Developer Console
+Test flows, triggers, and batch jobs from the UI or Developer Console.

-👤 Author
+Author
 Bhuvandeep Achar
-🔗 GitHub: bhuvandeep-achar
+GitHub: bhuvandeep-achar

-💬 Need Help?
+Need Help?
 Open an issue, start a discussion, or submit a pull request.
-Let’s elevate this project together! ✨
+Let’s elevate this project together!